MayAllBeForgiven/Arma3FileWriter/readme.md

 An Arma 3 extension that allows SQF scripts to write or append data to external files.
 It's currently has no linux support, just windows.

 ## Installation
-Copy the @Arma3FileWriter into the Arma 3 root folder.
+Copy the @Arma3FileWriter folder into the Arma 3 root folder.

-ℹ - I've not submitted this extention to Battleye so you will have to check it off in the arma 3 launcher in order to use this extention.
+ℹ - I've not submitted this extention to Battleye so you will have to disable battleye off in the arma 3 launcher in order to use this extention.

 ## Usage